(Casablanca, Fes, Merzouga, Skoura, Marrakech, Essaouira)

 If time permitting, you will visit the old city of Ouarzazate called Taourirt Kasbah and the Ouarzazate's Cinema Studios.

 Guests at Dar Ahlam have a great selection of activities to choose from.
-Optional activities may be booked locally at the hotel, and they include quad or motor bike rides, camel back riding during the sunset, donkey back riding in the palm plantation, horseback riding in the north of the palm plantation on the edge of the Almansour lake, blossoming olive trees and cooking lessons.
+Depending on the season activities will vary and your host will review all the activities available upon arrival and all activities may be booked locally at the hotel.
+Some examples of optional activities are quad or motor bike rides, camel back riding during the sunset, donkey back riding in the palm plantation, horseback riding in the north of the palm plantation on the edge of the Almansour lake, blossoming olive trees and cooking lessons.

 Please speak with your supervisor if you're interested in finding out more information about the tours available or how to book them.